knat/XData/Docs/TutorialEBiz.md

 "A" means "Attribute", "AT" means "Attribute's Type", "C" means "Child", "CT" means "Child element's Type".

-`XObject.TryValidate()` can be used to validate the objects.
-If the validation fails, this means the program has bugs. `XGlobalElement.Save()` can be used to save the data.
-We can create, modify, validate(typically in debug version) and save the data.
+Use `XObject.TryValidate()` to validate the objects.
+If the validation fails, this means the program has bugs.
+Use `XGlobalElement.Save()` to save the data.
+So far, we can create, modify, validate(typically in debug version) and save the data.

 Schema is the specification/contract of your data.
 You should publish the schema within your SDK, so your clients can generate their code(C#, Java, C++, etc) from your schema.

-In `Client`, EBiz.xds is included, and the code is generated in C# namespace `Client.Common`, `Client.EBiz` and `Client.WebApi`.
-The generated static method `TryLoadAndValidate` in every global element can be used to load and validate the data:
+In `Client`, EBiz.xds is included, the code is generated in C# namespace `Client.Common`, `Client.EBiz` and `Client.WebApi`.
+Use the generated static method `TryLoadAndValidate` in every global element to load and validate the data:

 ```C#
 static class Program {